 Let performance horses drink water before and during prolonged activity.
 Let them cool down adequately before any free-choice drinking after rigorous exercise.

 As a rule, start at the front feet and work up slowly when you are giving your horse a bath.
-Make sure the temperature of the water is not burning hot or freezing cold and never use water as a punishment in any way.
+Make sure the temperature of the water is not burning hot or freezing cold.
+Never use water as a punishment in any way.

 On most cases, you should not ride a horse in water unless you can see the bottom.

 Discourage horses from drinking copious amounts of water after a hard workout.
 Instead, dismount and loosen your girth (or remove the saddle) and give your horse a relatively small drink before finishing un-tacking.